A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning: Experimental Setup and Implementation Details

 \subsection{Pain and Ergonomic Assessment}

 Ergonomic risk is assessed using the Rapid Upper Limb Assessment (RULA) method \cite{MCATAMNEY199391}, a widely used tool in ergonomic analysis.
-As the task primarily involves shoulder and elbow movement (see \ref{subsec: Simulation Environment and Human Posture Modeling}), the RULA ergonomic score typically falls within the integer set {1, 2, 3}.
+As the task primarily involves shoulder and elbow movement (see Section \ref{subsec: Simulation Environment and Human Posture Modeling}), the RULA ergonomic score typically falls within the integer set {1, 2, 3}.
+Scores of 1 and 2 indicate acceptable postural conditions, with risk increasing progressively with the score.
+A score of 3 signals an elevated postural load, warranting further investigation and corrective postural adjustments.

-Pain assessment aims to eventually integrate a digital pain biomarker.
-In this study, however, pain is estimated based on elbow range-of-motion (ROM) constraints, which are key indicators of discomfort (Figure \ref{fig: Elbow contracture ROM}).
+Pain assessment is designed to eventually integrate a digital pain biomarker, a model capable of continuously predicting, in real time, whether a person is experiencing pain, currently under development by the research team.
+In this proof of concept, the biomarker is abstracted through a state machine module, which serves as a placeholder within the control framework.
+In this study, pain is estimated based on elbow range-of-motion (ROM) constraints, which are key indicators of discomfort (Figure \ref{fig: Elbow contracture ROM}).
 A state machine monitors the elbow joint angle and returns a binary pain state: a pain state of "1" is assigned when the angle falls within [0°, 30°] or [115°, 150°], and "0" otherwise.
 The module is encapsulated to allow easy replacement with a digital biomarker in future work.
+Real-time joint angle measurements provided by the motion capture system serve as inputs to the RULA method and the state machine module, enabling the computation of ergonomic and pain risk levels, respectively.

 In the real environment, $\mathrm{avgErg}$ and $\mathrm{avgPain}$ are computed by averaging the ergonomic and pain risk levels received at the sensory system’s update rate during object movement.
 In simulation, the UR10e’s linear motion is discretized along the path from the initial to the desired object position.
 At each discretized point, inverse kinematics is applied to compute the corresponding risk levels.
 The final $\mathrm{avgErg}$ and $\mathrm{avgPain}$ are obtained by averaging the values across all points along the trajectory, starting from the initial state.